Sint Maarten: Effects of Hurricane Irma

 Hurricane Irma made landfall on 6 September 2017, causing extensive damage.
-4 deaths were ultimately reported; there were 11 serious injuries out of a total of 34.
-Princess Juliana Airport was extensively damaged but reopened on a partial basis in two days to allow incoming relief flights and for flights that would take evacuees to other islands.
+Four deaths were ultimately reported, and there were 11 serious injuries out of a total of 34.
+Princess Juliana Airport was extensively damaged but reopened on a partial basis in two days to allow incoming relief flights and for flights to take evacuees to other islands.
 By 8 September, "many inhabitants [were] devoid of basic necessities" and looting had become a serious problem.
 Reports on 9 September indicated that 70% of the infrastructure on the Dutch part had been destroyed.
-A survey by the Dutch Red Cross estimated that nearly a third of the buildings in Sint Maarten had been destroyed and that over 90 per cent of structures on the island had been damaged.
+A survey by the Dutch Red Cross estimated that nearly a third of the buildings in Sint Maarten had been destroyed and that over 90% of structures on the island had been damaged.

 The prime minister of the Netherlands, Mark Rutte, told the news media on 8 September that the airport in Sint Maarten was ready to receive emergency flights and that aid, as well as police officers and military personnel, were on their way.
 The prime minister of Sint Maarten, William Marlin, had already asked the Dutch government for extended relief assistance which began to arrive on 8 September.
-The government issued a tropical storm warning on 8 September since the Category 4 Hurricane Jose was approaching.
+The government issued a tropical storm warning on 8 September since the category four Hurricane Jose was approaching.

-The government of the Netherlands was sending aid, as well as additional police and military, since looting was a serious problem.
-A statement by Marlin summarized the situation on 8 September.
-"We've lost many, many homes.
+In the aftermath of the hurricane, the extensive damage led officials to predict dramatic economic impacts.
+A statement by Marlin summarized the situation on 8 September: "We've lost many, many homes.
 Schools have been destroyed.
 We foresee a loss of the tourist season because of the damage that was done to hotel properties, the negative publicity that one would have that it's better to go somewhere else because it's destroyed.
 So that will have a serious impact on our economy."
 At the time, preparations were being made as Hurricane Jose approached the island.
-Government estimates on 9 September indicated that 70 percent of houses were badly damaged or destroyed; much of the population was living in shelters pending the arrival of Jose.
-Thankfully, this second hurricane did not have a significant impact on the island.
+The government estimated that on 9 September 70% of houses were badly damaged or destroyed and much of the population was living in shelters ahead of the arrival of Jose.
+Fortunately, this second hurricane did not have a significant impact on the island.